 - And if they are searching for a yearly trend (such as "easter feathers") that is not available yet, pluck those hens fast.

-You need to see if you can identify any buyer expectations that are not yet being fulfilled and begin the fulfillment process as quickly as possible.
+You need to see if you can identify any buyer expectations that are not yet being fulfilled and begin the fulfilment process as quickly as possible.

 You should also have a look at the percentage rate of sessions with search, especially if you make changes on your site.
 The percentage of sessions with search are unlikely to be instantly affected by a change in the search results (although you might see trends over time after the returning users learn if your search results are useful or not) but might change drastically if you make UX changes to your navigation or search boxes.